apiato/documentation/docs/features/authentication.md

 ### Refresh Token with proxy for first-party clients {#refresh-token-with-proxy-for-first-party-clients}

-By default Apiato provide this ready endpoint `http://api.apiato.test/v1/clients/web/admin/refresh` for the Web Admin Dashboard Client  to be used when you need to refresh token for that client.
+By default, Apiato provide this ready endpoint `http://api.apiato.test/v1/clients/web/admin/refresh` for the Web Admin Dashboard Client  to be used when you need to refresh token for that client.
 You can of course create as many other endpoints as you want for each client.
 See the code of (`app/Containers/Authentication/UI/API/Routes/ProxyRefreshForAdminWebClient.v1.public.php`) and create similar one for each client.
 The most important change will be the `env('CLIENT_WEB_ADMIN_ID')` and `env('CLIENT_WEB_ADMIN_SECRET'),` passed to the `ProxyApiRefreshAction`.

 Those proxy refresh endpoints work in 2 ways.
 Either by passing the `refresh_token` manually to the endpoint.
 Or by passing it with the HttpCookie.
-In both cases the code will work and the server will reply with a response similar to
+In both cases the code will work, and the server will reply with a response similar to this:
-this:

 ```json
 {